 Black holes with $r_h>r_0$ are called large black holes, while those with $r_h<r_0$ are small.
-In the grand canonical ensemble, the first order transition known as the Hawking-Page transition occurs between the RNAdS and thermal AdS when \cite{Hawking:1982dh,Witten:1998zw,Chamblin:1999hg}
+In the grand canonical ensemble, the first order transition known as the Hawking-Page transition occurs between the RNAdS and AdS when \cite{Hawking:1982dh,Witten:1998zw,Chamblin:1999hg}

-The horizon radius, or temperature, of this transition can be determined by comparing grand potentials between the RNAdS and thermal AdS \eqref{F_RN}.
+The horizon radius, or temperature, of this transition can be determined by comparing grand potentials between Euclidean RNAdS \eqref{F_RN} and thermal AdS geometries.
 The solution with the lower grand potential is identified to be realized physically.
 The RNAdS is favored over the thermal AdS in $r>r_\mathrm{HP}$, and vice versa.
 Note that $r_\mathrm{HP}>r_0$.
-If $\mu^2>2$, the temperature~\eqref{T_RN} becomes zero when
+In the grand canonical ensemble, the phase in $T > T_\mathrm{H}$ is the {\it RNAdS black hole phase}.
+The phase in $T < T_\mathrm{H}$ corresponds to horizonless AdS geometry, which we refer to as the {\it thermal AdS phase.} If $\mu^2>2$, the temperature~\eqref{T_RN} becomes zero when